-Alistair has almost 20 years' experience in corporate positioning and financial communications, advising a wide range of financial, professional and support services organisations both in the UK and internationally.
+Alistair has 20 years' experience in corporate positioning and financial communications, advising a wide range of financial, professional and support services organisations both in the UK and internationally.
 Clients have ranged from start-ups and family businesses to large multinationals to UK government departments.

 Carol has been in financial services since 1998, having previously worked in variety of industries, including education, local government, Civil Service and the gaming industry.

 A qualified and experienced teacher Carol gained her degree at King Alfred’s College in Winchester and taught in Romsey, Hampshire.
 She then spent 7 years at Skandia, managing the PEP & ISA new business department, including transfers.

 Carol joined TISA in 2004 and has been responsible for the day-to-day running of the Association’s administration centre, technical support, member communications, expanding the events and training programme and technical issues in the cash savings sector.
 In 2009, she also took on the role of Company Secretary.
 Carol joined the TISA Board as Operations Director in July 2011, extending her responsibilities to include finance.
 This was swiftly followed by taking a position as Executive Director for TISA Exchange.